hoc-labs/rdb-flexbox/challenge 01/README.md

 The pink background now represents the .container element.

 Now we want to create a div for each row that will contain the columns.
-A good name might be row or columns.
-We'll use columns here.
+A good name might be row or columns...

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/rdb-flexbox-img4.png)

 And within each of the rows, we want to create divs for each column.
-Notice that the columns are different widths.

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/rdb-flexbox-img5.png)